 Life Balance… Zen

 Just consider what you could scale back on that may not be contributing to your aspirations or goals.
 What should you ramp up and be more pro-active about to start kicking more ass in life?
-What could you just relax about?
+And what could you just relax about?
 What are you obsessing about?

 A few foundational basics of moderation: